What can a wife focus on to strengthen sexual intimacy with her husband?

 The best sex flows out of a healthy marriage.
 What you are outside the bedroom is what you bring to the bedroom.The best sex flows out of a healthy marriage.
 What you are outside the bedroom is what you bring to the bedroom.

-There’s no shortcut; if you can’t spare a few minutes to regulate, heal and address individual issues so you have better communication in your marriage, there’s no use investing money on that fancy piece of lingerie to rocket the sex.
+There’s no shortcut; if you can’t spare a few minutes to regulate, heal and address individual issues, there’s no use investing money on that fancy piece of lingerie to rocket the sex.
 Sex does not make up for poor ways of relating.

-Certainly, sometimes a good tumble between two empathetic healthy spouses can smoothen communication because it knocks down barriers and increases goodwill.
-But make-up sex should not be the go-to path to normalize communication.
+Certainly, sometimes a good tumble between two empathetic healthy spouses can smoothen communication because it can knock down barriers and increase goodwill.
+But “make-up sex” should not be the go-to path to normalize communication.

 After that, we can figure what needs to be adjusted or addressed.